winsw/winsw/docs/xml-config-file.md

 ## Environment variable expansion

 Configuration XML files can include environment variable expansions of the form `%Name%`.
 Such occurrences, if found, will be automatically replaced by the actual values of the variables.
 If an undefined environment variable is referenced, no substitution occurs.

 Also, the service wrapper sets the environment variable `BASE` by itself, which points to a directory that contains the renamed *WinSW.exe*.
 This is useful to refer to other files in the same directory.
 Since this is an environment variable by itself, this value can be also accessed from the child process launched from the service wrapper.

+## Relative paths and the default working directory

+Relative paths are resolved based on the [working directory](#working-directory).
+The default working directory of the wrapper and it's child processes is the directory where the configuration file is located.

 ## Configuration entries

 ### id

 Specifies the ID that Windows uses internally to identify the service.
 This has to be unique among all the services installed in a system, and it should consist entirely out of alpha-numeric characters.

 ### name